lynnlangit/gcp-for-bioinformatics/1_Files_&_Data/3_Use_BigQuery_to_query_files.md

 ### Why do this
  - PERFORM analysis on files using SQL statements
- - PAY by the query and to avoid setting up any infrastructure (VMs)
+ - PAY by the query & avoid setting up any infrastructure (VMs or docker container image instance clusters)

 ### What is this
- - Ability to perform queries on file data at scale
+ - QUERY on file data (including genomic file formats, such as VCF files) at scale using [ansi-SQL](https://en.wikipedia.org/wiki/SQL) query commands
- - Ability to execute ansi SQL queries on files stored in Cloud Storage or BQ Storage
+ - QUERY on files stored in Big Query storage of other Google Services, such as [CloudStorage, Google Drive or Big Table](https://cloud.google.com/bigquery/external-data-sources)

 ### Key considerations
- - Understand how BQ billing works - you are charged by the amount of data scanned
+ - Understand how BQ billing works - you are charged by the amount of data scanned by your query
  - Billing starts at $5/TB scanned
  - Each query will estimate the amount of data scanned (shown below on the bottom right)
  - Google provides many public reference datasets (including 1000 Genomes) which you can query (shown below)

 ### How to do this
  - LEARN SQL syntax - [link](https://www.w3schools.com/sql/sql_intro.asp)
- - REQUEST account from your organization -or- Setup free tier (testing) account
+ - USE BigQuery from the GCP UI console
+    - SELECT your dataset to query, use included genomic reference datasets and/or upload your own file data
- - USE BigQuery from the GPP console, write and review cost for a SQL query referencing a BQ dataset - link to example [analyze genomic variants with BQ](https://cloud.google.com/genomics/docs/tutorials/analyze-variants-advanced)
+    - WRITE your SQL query referencing a BQ (or external) dataset
+    - REVIEW potential query costs, link to example [analyze genomic variants with BQ](https://cloud.google.com/genomics/docs/tutorials/analyze-variants-advanced)
- - WORK with BQ.
-Datasets are files, which can be stored in Cloud Storage or as a BigQuery dataset
     - EXECUTE the query by clicking the 'run' button, example results shown below
- - VIEW the results and/or save the results into a new file in a storage bucket
+    - VIEW the results
+      - save the results as a new file in a storage bucket
+      - create a report with Google Data Studio

  ### 📺 Click to see Lynn's 9 minute exploration of this section
 [![GCP BigQuery for Bioinformatics](http://img.youtube.com/vi/bWI8JPR9h0E/0.jpg)](http://www.youtube.com/watch?v=bWI8JPR9h0E "GCP BigQuery for Bioinformatics")

 -----
 ### How to verify you've done it
+ - EXECUTE your query by clicking the blue 'Run' button
+ - VERIFY that the query results match your expected output
+ Examples shown in screenshots below

+ TIPS:
+ - WRITE a query on a small subset of your data to verify that you've written your query correctly before you run a query on your full dataset
  - VERIFY the query cost BEFORE you run it
  - VALIDATE the SQL syntax in the BQ web console
- - EXECUTE your query and verify that the results match the expected output
- - REVIEW the query 'Execution Details' (example shown below) to verify the actual query cost and execution ran as expected.
-Example shown below
+  - REVIEW the query 'Execution Details' to verify the actual query cost and execution ran as expected.

  RUN QUERY
  [![BigQuery query](/images/query.png)]()